Machine learning for option pricing: an empirical investigation of network architectures: Empirical results

 Finally, we examine the performance of the DGM networks on the implied volatility problem.
 We have seen in the previous subsections that the implied volatility problem has not been susceptible to performance increases with different architectures, which is likely due to the steep gradient problem present in the `default' implied volatility formulation.
 We again find this result when considering the DGM networks.
 Table \ref{table:statistics_iv_dgm} lists the training times and MSE on the implied volatility problem for the networks considered in Figure \ref{fig:iv_deep_dgm_mse_training}.
 We notice that the $3$ layer $150$ node MLP performs best in terms of MSE and training time.
 We find comparable performance from the networks trained in \cite{jph-report, pricing_options_implied_vol}.

 Since the results we find on the implied volatility dataset is probably a result of convergence problems originating from the formulation, we consider the DGM performance on the transformed implied volatility problem in the remainder of this section.
-We observed in subsection \ref{subsec:highway_network_analysis} that the highway architectures showed strong signs of decreased MSE with little increase in training time.
-Figure \ref{fig:transformed_iv_dgm_mse_training} shows the results of the DGM alongside the highway and MLP reference networks.
+We observed in Subsection \ref{subsec:highway_network_analysis} that the highway architectures showed strong signs of decreased MSE with little increase in training time.
+Figure \ref{fig:transformed_iv_dgm_variations} shows the results of the DGM alongside the highway and MLP reference networks.

 We notice that, similar to the Heston pricing problem, the DGM network outperforms the other networks in terms of absolute MSE.
 However, the generalized highway network performs better when the training time is taken into account.
-Contrary to the Heston pricing problem, where we observed that when equating the amount of parameters in each network the generalized highway network was the superior network, we find that the DGM remains the better network architecture for the transformed implied volatility problem.
-Indeed, Figure \ref{fig:transformed_iv_dgm_equal_params} visualizes the MSE reduction of $35\%$ from the generalized highway network to the DGM network, only requiring a $25\%$ increase of computational time.

-When we also include the results of the DGM variations, see Figure \ref{fig:transformed_iv_dgm_variations}, we find that the no-recurrence DGM shows even better performance than the DGM network.
+When we also include the results of the DGM variations, see again Figure \ref{fig:transformed_iv_dgm_variations}, we find that the no-recurrence DGM shows even better performance than the DGM network.
 This network architecture is similar to the generalized highway architecture, but contains one additional non-linear operation.
 In all the previous problems, the additional non-linear operation caused reductions in performance compared to the simpler generalized highway architecture.
 However, for the transformed implied volatility problem, we observe that the no-recurrence architecture shows a $51\%$ reduction in MSE compared to the DGM network, and a $66\%$ reduction compared to the generalized highway.
 Table \ref{table:statistics_transformed_iv_dgm} shows the MSEs, training times and parameters for all the networks of interest.
-Taking the training times into account, we can concude that the no-recurrence DGM network is the superior network architecture for the implied volatility problem.
+Taking the training times into account, we can conclude that the no-recurrence DGM network shows the most favourable performance among the architectures considered for the implied volatility problem.

+To summarise the results of the architectural variations within the DGM family, Table \ref{tab:DGM_variants_final_summary} provides a concise comparison of their structural differences, parameter counts, and empirical performance.